 The New York City Urban Fellows Program is a highly competitive, 9-month fellowship aimed to introduce college students and graduates to local government and public service.
 Fellows work in Mayoral offices and City agencies to gain experience with urban issues impacting public policy.
 Recipients receive a stipend of $30,000 and health insurance coverage.
 Fellowships begin in September.
-This year, applications are due January 13, 2017.

 Rachel Lauter, current chief personnel advisor to Mayor de Blasio, shares with us her experience as an NYC Urban Fellow and how it served as an instrumental step in her City government career.

 1. What inspired you to apply for the New York City Urban Fellows program?